Tree Planting Incentive Programs

 up to 87.5% cost-share to install this practice

 plus $2 per planted tree.
-Please contact your local soil conservation district to apply.
+Please contact your local Please contact your local soil conservation district to apply for this grant.

 Establishing trees and shrubs on agricultural land outside the stream corridor improves water quality and captures carbon from the atmosphere.
 This practice can be applied on any site capable of growing woody plants, including land in conservation programs sponsored by USDA, other federal and state agencies, and private organizations.
-This program is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
+This practice is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
 MACS provides up to 100% cost-share to install this practice and an

 additional $2 per planted tree.
-Please contact your local soil conservation district to apply.
+Please contact your local Please contact your local soil conservation district to apply for this grant.

 Windbreak Establishment